2007–08 UEFA Champions League

 The 2007–08 UEFA Champions League was the 16th season of UEFA's premier European club football tournament, the UEFA Champions League, since it was rebranded in 1992, and the 53rd tournament overall.

-The final was played on 21 May 2008 at the Luzhniki Stadium in Moscow, where Manchester United played against Chelsea, making it an all-English final for the first time in the history of the European Cup.
+The final was played on 21 May 2008 at the Luzhniki Stadium in Moscow, Russia, where Manchester United played against Chelsea, making it an all-English final for the first time in the history of the European Cup.
 Manchester United won the match 6–5 on penalties, following a 1–1 draw after extra time.

 Milan were the defending champions, but were eliminated by Arsenal in the first knockout round.

-Qualification
+Association team allocation

 76 teams participated in the 2007–08 UEFA Champions League from 52 UEFA member associations (not including Liechtenstein).
 Each association enters a certain number of clubs to the Champions League based on its league coefficient which takes into account the performance of its clubs in European competitions from 2001–02 to 2005–06.; associations with a higher league coefficients may enter more clubs than associations with a lower league coefficient, but no association may enter more than four teams.
 All UEFA associations are guaranteed to have at least one team qualify, with the exception of Liechtenstein, which competes in the Swiss league system, but has no team in the Swiss Super League.
 One new nation entered their league champion in this year's tournament: Montenegro, following the dissolution of Serbia and Montenegro.
 The champions from San Marino and Andorra also entered from this year onwards.
 Below is the qualification scheme for the 2007–08 Champions League: